hrbird/100-days-of-code/log.md

 - Focused on object-oriented programming in Python,
 - Quick programs:
   -
-  - **coffee_machine**: Tidied up the Coffee Machine project from yesterday and added a main loop so multiple drinks could be ordered in a row.
+  - **coffee_machine/main.py**: Tidied up the Coffee Machine project from yesterday by creating a new CoffeeMachine class to encapsulate all of the related objects and code for the coffee machine.
+This cleans up the main function of the program so it only needs to create a CoffeeMachine object and call its start_machine function.
+I also added a loop while the machine is on, so multiple drinks can be ordered in a row.

 **Thoughts:**